 Other state and local regulations also affect our business.
 Our non-proprietary gathering lines are subject to ratable take and common purchaser statutes in Louisiana.
 Ratable take statutes generally require gatherers to take, without undue discrimination, oil or natural gas production that may be tendered to the gatherer for handling.
 Similarly, common purchaser statutes generally require gatherers to purchase without undue discrimination as to source of supply or producer.
 These statutes restrict our right as an owner of gathering facilities to decide with whom we contract to purchase or transport oil or natural gas.
 Federal law leaves any economic regulation of natural gas gathering to the states.
-The states in which we operate have adopted complaint-based regulation of oil and natural gas gathering activities, which allows oil and natural gas producers and shippers to file complaints with state regulators in an effort to resolve grievances relating to oil and natural gas for purchase, processing and sale, including state regulation of production rates and maximum daily production allowable from gas wells.
+The states in which we operate have adopted complaint-based regulation of oil and natural gas gathering activities, which allows oil and natural gas producers and shippers to file complaints with state regulators in an effort to resolve grievances relating to oil and natural gas gathering access and rate discrimination.
+Other state regulations may not directly regulate our business, but may nonetheless affect the availability of natural gas for purchase, processing and sale, including state regulation of production rates and maximum daily production allowable from gas wells.
 While our proprietary gathering lines are currently subject to limited state regulation, there is a risk that state laws will be changed, which may give producers a stronger basis to challenge the proprietary status of a line, or the rates, terms and conditions of a gathering line providing transportation service.

 Discovery's interstate tariff rates are subject to review and possible adjustment by federal regulators.
-Moreover, because Discovery is a non-corporate entity, it may be disadvantaged in calculating its cost-ofservice for rate-making purposes.
+Moreover, because Discovery is a non-corporate entity, it may be disadvantaged in calculating its cost-of-service for rate-making purposes.